tenzint/vite-todo/README.md

 # vite-todo
-A simple todo app to familiarize with Vue3, ViteJS, Vitesse starting template, Pinia for state management...
+A simple todo app to familiarize with Vue3, ViteJS, Pinia for state management...

 Previously, I am proficient in using VueJS 2.0, VueX for state management, Vuetify for design